pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 `
 ```

-For more information, refer to the Subscribe section of the SDK documentation.
+See Subscribe docs for details.

 ### Publish messages

-Publish to a channel; subscribers receive the message in real time.
-Messages must be JSON-serializable and < 32 KiB.
+Publish JSON-serializable data (< 32 KiB) to a channel.
+In these examples, publish after a successful connection.

 - SwiftUI
 - UIKit